 There are different causes of sore throats.
-The most well-known cause of sore throat is from a strain of bacteria called Streptococcus.
+The most well-known cause of sore throat is a strain of bacteria called Streptococcus.
 The illness is then referred to as strep throat or just “strep.”
-Strep throat is a contagious illness as the streptococcus bacteria can easily be transmitted respiratory droplets.
+Strep throat is a contagious illness as the streptococcus bacteria can easily be transmitted by respiratory droplets.
 People may also become infected with it by touching the surfaces on which someone has coughed or sneezed.

 Sore throats are common among children of young age and adolescents as they grow and develop immunity to a variety of pathogens.